Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample3_DetectChangePoint.md

 ```

 ## Detect change point
-Call the client's `DetectChangePoint` method with the data and get the response.
+Call the client's `DetectUnivariateChangePoint` method with the data and get the response.
 Iterate through the response's `isChangePoint` values and print any that are true.
 These values correspond to the index of change points, if any were found.

 ```C# Snippet:DetectChangePoint
 //detect